Last updated: 8th February 2021

-Since then, China has made announcements allowing people with previous work permits and residence permits back in to China.
-China has also been issuing PU letters (invitation letters) to some schools allowing their English teachers outside of China to apply for work visas and enter China.
+China has announced that teachers with previous work permits and residence permits can enter China.
+China has also been issuing PU letters (invitation letters) to schools which allow their teachers to apply for work visas and enter China.
 As we are in close contact with hundreds of schools across China, we are hearing from more and more schools that have successfully obtained PU letters and work visas for their teachers as well as many more that are in the process of getting them.
-A number of our teachers have already arrived in China and started teaching.
 Submit an application today and we will send you suitable teaching job options, based on your preferences, and assist you through the work visa application process.
 More details provided below.

 COVID cases under control in China

 Through various measures, China managed to contain the spread of COVID-19 and numbers of new cases have been at or close to zero since April 2020.
 Schools across China have been open for face to face classes since May and June, with safety guidelines in place such as mask wearing, temperature checking, social distancing and regular disinfection of facilities.
 Business and travel within China has been back to normal for some time now.
 You can read more about the COVID situation in China here.

 The demand for English teachers in China is higher than ever with a lot of schools now actively recruiting for start dates throughout 2021.
 If you are interested in applying for teaching jobs in China, whether or not you are currently in China, please browse our Job Board and apply.
 You can also read articles from some of our teachers on our blog.

 When will English teachers be allowed to enter China?

 The China border has already reopened and there are flights into China, although with restrictions in place.
 Schools in China now need to obtain the required “PU letter” (invitation letter) which can then be used for teachers outside of China to apply for a work visa and enter China.